avatao/blog.avatao.com/_posts/2019-09-05-The-Office-And-Beyond.md

 Coming from structured corporate roles to an office filled with friends was something that seemed impossible but is now the most enjoyable experience of my life.
 Now bring on the beers and barbeque, I have to keep the Australian culture going somehow you know…

-Read more from Avatao:

-How you can deep-dive into web security as a developer: https://blog.avatao.com/How-to-dive-into-web-security-as-a-developer/
+Read more from Avatao: [How you can deep-dive into web security as a developer](https://blog.avatao.com/How-to-dive-into-web-security-as-a-developer/)